Russian-Doom/russian-doom/COMPILING.md

-### Building Russian Doom on Windows
+### Building International Doom on Windows

-The primary way of building Russian Doom on Windows is using an MSYS environment.
+The primary way of building International Doom on Windows is using an MSYS environment.

 ##### Step 1: Setting up the environment